Ryan5453/demucs-next/readme.md

 # unblend

-`unblend` is a music source separation library with one `Separator` API over multiple model families: an optimized fork of [Demucs](https://github.com/adefossez/demucs), plus BS-RoFormer and Mel-Band RoFormer community checkpoints (`bs_roformer_sw`, `melband_roformer_kim`).
-The Demucs backend runs ~2.5× faster than upstream like-for-like (FP32), up to ~6× with FP16 + `torch.compile`; single-stem specialist loading reaches 19–23× by skipping unused models.
-Registered model weights are pickle-free Safetensors; architecture/configuration is allowlisted in `metadata.json`, and exact size plus SHA-256 are checked before loading.
-Run `unblend models list` for stems and weight licenses (RoFormer weights are CC-BY-NC-SA-4.0, non-commercial; Demucs weights carry no license grant).
+`unblend` is a music source separation library with one `Separator` API over multiple model families: an optimized implementation of [HTDemucs](https://github.com/adefossez/demucs), plus BS-RoFormer and Mel-Band RoFormer community checkpoints (`bs_roformer_sw`, `melband_roformer_kim`).
+The Demucs backend runs ~2.5× faster than upstream like-for-like (FP32), up to ~6× with FP16 + `torch.compile`.
+When extracting single stems, unblend is 19–23x faster.

 <details>